 Figure 45 Galactic plane emission visible through photons and neutrinos.
-The $\gamma$ -ray emission is the integrated flux seen by the Fermi-LAT telescope at energies greater than 1 GeV.
-The other panels show, respectively, the expected neutrino flux, considering the $\pi^0$ template and the template itself convolved with angular un- certainty of the sample analysed ( $\approx 7^\circ$ ).
+The γ -ray emission is the integrated flux seen by the Fermi-LAT telescope at energies greater than 1 GeV.
+The other panels show, respectively, the expected neutrino flux, considering the π^0 template and the template itself convolved with angular un- certainty of the sample analysed ($\approx 7^\circ$).
 In the last panel, the pre-trial significance is reported from the all-sky scan for point-like sources.
-Figure taken from [109].
-32 Figure 46 Energy spectra for the three different tested mod- els.
+Figure taken from 20 Figure 46 Energy spectra for the three different tested mod- els.
 The sky integrated, per-flavour neutrino flux is reported.
-Dotted lines are the model expectations, while solid ones represent the best fitted normali- sation values obtained from the analysis, with the 10 uncertainty reported through the shaded area.
-The diffuse all-sky flux measured by IceCube is also re- 83 Figure 47 Footprint of the KM 3 NeT/ARCA detector with 21 active detection units (circular marks).
+Dotted lines are the model expectations, while solid ones represent the best fitted normali- sation values obtained from the analysis, with the 1σ uncertainty reported through the shaded area.
+The diffuse all-sky flux measured by IceCube is also re- ported with a grey band.
+Figure taken from [109] 8 83 Figure 47 Footprint of the KM 3 NeT/ARCA detector with 21 active detection units (circular marks).
 The different colours refer to different marine sea campaigns (referred to MOx-year in the legend) and therefore different detector configurations.
 The recovered DU (red arrow) is just the DU-18 that no longer collected data during the KM 3 NeT/ARCA8 period.
 The rectangular markers are the junction boxes, specific optical and power split points of the seabed infrastructure.
-MEOC-1 is instead the 100 km long electrooptical cable, driving data onshore and providing the required power to the detector.
-35 Figure 48 Time integrated number of events acquired with KM 3 Ne T ARCA 21 detector, in the period 20/08/23 - 27/08/23.
+MEOC-1 is instead the 100 km long electrooptical cable, driving data onshore and providing the required power to the detector 35 Figure 48 Time integrated number of events acquired with KM 3 NeT ARCA 21 detector, in the period 20/08/23 - 27/08/23.
 The constant and monotonic increase in the events collected, without any plateau, suggests a stable and efficient data taking.
-The average data taking effi- 35 Γ/ 36
+The average data taking effi- ciency for this week was evaluated to be at the 98.3%. ος Γ/ 36